srushtipawar-finance/ai-enabled-fpa-command-center/README.md

 ## Project Overview

 This project builds an AI-enabled FP&A command center for a fintech-style subscription business.
-The goal is to create a finance system that helps management understand revenue performance, budget vs actual variance, profitability trends, customer churn, customer acquisition cost, cash runway, and future financial performance.
+The goal is to help management analyze revenue performance, budget vs actual variance, profitability trends, churn, CAC, cash runway, and 12-month forecast scenarios.

-The project combines corporate finance, financial modeling, SQL-based reporting, Python analytics, and Power BI dashboarding to turn raw operating data into executive-level financial insights.
+The project combines financial modeling, SQL-based reporting, Python analytics, and Power BI dashboarding to turn operating data into executive-level finance insights.

-Instead of only analyzing historical financial statements, this project simulates how an FP&A team would support monthly business reviews, forecast planning, cost control, and strategic decision-making inside a growing fintech company.

 ---